dcunited001/dcunited001.github.io/_posts/2019-02-21-disnormalization-the-21st-century-tower-of-babel.md

 in legal strategy are *correct or incorrect, in a definitive manner*.
 Such issues may also be undecidable, but this objectivity is scarce for social norms.

+- how existing statutes, precedents and decisions in common law tort cases affect the outlining of legal strategy.
+  - whether the establishment of "customs" in medical procedures occurs incidentally, as a consequence of various patient conditions, as a development of administrative procedure or otherwise is critical to strategizing in malpractice lawsuits.
+    - for each of the aforementioned types of cause for a norm related to a medical procedure...

 In common law, establishing precedent systematically affects future judicial decisions and it is hereby that actors in common law systems